poroping/terraform-provider-fortios/docs/data-sources/systemdhcp_server.md

 * `end_ip` - End of IP range.
 * `id` - ID.
+* `lease_time` - Lease time in seconds, 0 means default lease time.
 * `start_ip` - Start of IP range.
+* `uci_match` - Enable/disable user class identifier (UCI) matching.
+When enabled only DHCP requests with a matching UCI are served with this range.
+* `vci_match` - Enable/disable vendor class identifier (VCI) matching.
+When enabled only DHCP requests with a matching VCI are served with this range.
+* `uci_string` - One or more UCI strings in quotes separated by spaces.The structure of `uci_string` block is documented below.

+The `uci_string` block contains:

+* `uci_string` - UCI strings.
+* `vci_string` - One or more VCI strings in quotes separated by spaces.The structure of `vci_string` block is documented below.

+The `vci_string` block contains:

+* `vci_string` - VCI strings.
 * `ip_range` - DHCP IP range configuration.The structure of `ip_range` block is documented below.

 The `ip_range` block contains:

 * `end_ip` - End of IP range.
 * `id` - ID.
+* `lease_time` - Lease time in seconds, 0 means default lease time.
 * `start_ip` - Start of IP range.
+* `uci_match` - Enable/disable user class identifier (UCI) matching.
+When enabled only DHCP requests with a matching UCI are served with this range.
+* `vci_match` - Enable/disable vendor class identifier (VCI) matching.
+When enabled only DHCP requests with a matching VCI are served with this range.
+* `uci_string` - One or more UCI strings in quotes separated by spaces.The structure of `uci_string` block is documented below.

+The `uci_string` block contains:

+* `uci_string` - UCI strings.
+* `vci_string` - One or more VCI strings in quotes separated by spaces.The structure of `vci_string` block is documented below.

+The `vci_string` block contains:

+* `vci_string` - VCI strings.
 * `options` - DHCP options.The structure of `options` block is documented below.

 The `options` block contains: